-Prerequisite: Principles of Agriculture† and Equine Science† and Small Animal Management† Students in the Class of 2026 need only ONE of the following: Equine Science or Small Animal Management or Livestock Production
+Prerequisites: Principles of Agriculture and Equine Science and Small Animal Management \The Class of 2025 is waived from the prerequisite requirement for Veterinary Medical Applications. \The Class of 2026 needs only ONE of the following prerequisites: Equine Science or Small Management or Livestock Production.